 Capacity and Contacts for In-Country Emergency Response

-In light of the Zimbabwe hazard profile and disaster history, the Zimbabwe Department of Civil Protection has been in the forefront of government efforts to manage disaster risk in all the spheres of government.
+The Zimbabwe Department of Civil Protection is the lead agency for government efforts to manage disaster risk in all the spheres of government.
 In its effort, the Government of Zimbabwe is working in collaboration with the humanitarian community in-country.
 The overall objective of the Inter-Agency Contingency Plan is to support the Government of Zimbabwe (GoZ) in mounting a timely and coordinated preparedness and response to identified hazards in order to minimize potential humanitarian consequences.
-The Government of Zimbabwe (GoZ) leads disaster and emergency preparedness and response and the humanitarian community complements government efforts.
+The Government of Zimbabwe (GoZ) champions disaster and emergency preparedness and response and the humanitarian community complements government efforts.
 There is a Disaster Management Act in place and legislatively stipulates authority and powers for the declaration of emergency or state of disaster.
 NGO’s can be co-opted depending on the services they offer and the priority of the humanitarian issue.

 Zimbabwe has capacities which include the availability of legal frame works and instruments.
 Of note is the reform of the Disaster Risk Management (DRM) framework guided by the Hyogo Framework for Action 2005-2015.
 Another notable capacity is the existence of a functional national platform with a wide cross sectional representation from Government, UN agencies as well as local and international NGOs.
 This is complemented by relatively functional Civil Protection Committees both at Provincial and District levels.
 The National Platform, in form of the National Civil Protection Committee meets regularly to create consensus on issues that require intervention.
 In addition, there is a dedicated Government department, the Department of Civil Protection under the Ministry of Local Government, Rural and Urban Development, which has the overall responsibility of disaster risk management.
 Partners such as the UN System and NGOs (local and international) have been providing emergency preparedness and response (EPR), assessments and early recovery assistance to the Government of Zimbabwe.